Regd.No.: 126198/071/072

 Day 7 : Trek to Yangphudin 2,150m – 06 hrs.

-Morning walk begins with a gentle climb, skirting around the ridge to a level path that leads to Dekadin village.
-From this village walk leads along the right bank of Kabeli khola (stream) climbing from 200-300 meters high above from the river bed towards mountain trail, walking on the winding path around several ridges and small streams, then descending on stone steps towards Kabeli khola, leaving the river our trek leads to a climb passing through farm fields and villages, after a good walk of the day reaching a remote farm village at Yamphudin for overnight camp.
+The morning walk begins with a gentle climb, skirting around the ridge to a level path that leads to Dekadin village.
+From this village walk leads along the right bank of Kabeli Khola (stream) climbing from 200-300 meters high above the river bed towards the mountain trail, walking on the winding path around several ridges and small streams, then descending on stone steps towards Kabeli Khola, leaving the river our trek leads to a climb passing through farm fields and villages, after a good walk of the day reaching a remote farm village at Yamphudin for overnight camp.

 Food